 Broker is audited by the Big Four

-Now that we have gone through the most frequent and - as we think - most important safety aspects of Halifax, we can say that Halifax is great in safety, since it fulfils most of the important criteria mentioned above.
+Now that we have gone through the most frequent and - as we think - most important legitimacy aspects of Halifax, we can say that Halifax is great in legitimacy, since it fulfils most of the important criteria mentioned above.
 We hope that you feel armed enough with information for your future decision.
 In case you're still unsure, use our broker finder and meet the best online broker that suits your needs.